 □ Using the child support guidelines:

-○ In every case where there is a child, the child support guidelines must be considered.
+○ In every case where there is a child, the child support guidelines must be considered, even if child support is not requested.

 ○ Under the parentage act, a child may have more than two parents, and until the child support guidelines make allowances for this, the child support guidelines cannot be used.